kidcontact/FocusSIS/README.md

 ## Contributing

-I will do my best to keep the application up-to-date and fix any issues that crop up as a result of the Focus website updating, but as I am no longer a student at the school, my time to fix these problems will be limited.
+I will do my best to keep the application up-to-date and fix any issues that crop up as a result of the Focus website updating, but as I am no longer a student at the school my time to fix these problems will be limited.
 If you do find a problem with the application and can write a patch to fix it, I would be more than happy to accept a pull request.

 Most likely, problems that occur will be caused by the Focus website updating.
 The part of the application which deals directly with Focus can be found under the `networking` and `parser` packages.